plainspooky/giovannireisnunes/README.md

 # Files from my blog
-A collection of programs, files and other things from my blog
+A collection of programs, files and other things from my [blog](https://giovannireisnunes.wordpress.com) (only in portuguese)